Fiber optic internet providers

 This is a highly technical way of saying that tiny glass or plastic threads bundled into a protective cable can carry internet long distances by way of light pulses.
 Fiber optic internet is, quite literally, information traveling at the speed of light.

 When multiple fibers are bundled into a grouping to increase their data capacity, the coating is removed, and the entire bundle is surrounded by a protective jacket.
 Often, Kevlar fibers are used to add strength to the cable.

-How Fiber Optic Internet Works
+Fiber Internet Benefits

 Information travels much more quickly along material with no obstacles.
 Optical fibers are clear, removing the barriers which can prevent data from moving at lightspeed.
 The cladding layer which surrounds the fiber core is there to keep the light signal from escaping.
 The data simply bounces off of this reflective layer back into the core where it can continue its journey to your computer.